 Creating a visually distinct WordMark or logo requires a keen eye.
 Branding and logo design is a fine science and every aspect of marketing and how you want to be perceived for your prime demographic should be considered.
 Does this sound like too much?
 Don’t get me wrong I’m not saying that it has to be laborious, it can be fun.
 This is how my mind works: I love setting companies’ and organizations apart visually with a compelling design.

 If you are looking for a logo designer, or a logo design, in Minneapolis, St. Paul or the surrounding areas, I am here to serve you.
 Actually if you need one anywhere, I’m here for you.
 I love working with clients who are passionate about what they do.
-If you need a logo or a branding project done and are looking for someone with a marketing mind, check out my examples below, and I look forward to hearing from you.
+If you need a logo or a branding project done (or a logo project + also are in need of Minneapolis web design) and are looking for someone with a marketing mind, check out my examples below, and I look forward to hearing from you.

 Start the Conversation